Mayo Clinic Care Network Content

 Tips to protect your joints

-- Apply heat.
-Heat can relax your joints and muscles and relieve any pain you have before you begin.
-Heat treatments — warm towels, hot packs or a shower — should be warm, not painfully hot, and should be applied for about 20 minutes.
+• Use heat.
+Heat can relax joints and muscles and lessen pain before exercise.
+Deliver the heat with warm towels, hot packs or a shower.
+The temperature should be warm, not painfully hot.
+Use for about 20 minutes.

-- Move gently.
-Move your joints gently at first to warm up.
-You might begin with range-of-motion exercises for five to 10 minutes before you move on to strengthening or aerobic exercises.
+• Move gently.
+Move joints gently at first to warm up.
+You might begin with range-of-motion exercises for 5 to 10 minutes before you move on to strengthening or aerobic exercises.

-- Go slowly.
+• Go slowly.
 Exercise with slow and easy movements.
 If you feel pain, take a break.
-Sharp pain and pain that is stronger than your usual joint pain might indicate something is wrong.
-Slow down if you notice swelling or redness in your joints.
+Sharp pain and pain that's worse than the usual joint pain might mean something is wrong.
+Slow down if you see swelling or redness in your joints.

-- Ice afterward.
-Apply ice to your joints for up to 20 minutes as needed after activity, especially after activity that causes joint swelling.
+• Ice afterward.
+Use ice on your joints for up to 20 minutes as needed after activity.
+This is even more important if your joints are swollen.